-The objective of the review would be to confirm if there have been any allegations and how known allegations have been responded to; in addition the review seeks to confirm what the current arrangements for safeguarding children are.
-In particular, emphasis will be placed on establishing how policies and practice match up to the standards set down in Safeguarding Children: Standards and Guidance Document for the Catholic Church in Ireland published by the National Board for Safeguarding Children in the Catholic Church in Ireland and launched in February 2009.
+The objective of the Review would be to confirm if there have been any allegations and how known allegations have been responded to; in addition the review seeks to confirm what the current arrangements for safeguarding children are.
+In particular, emphasis will be placed on establishing how policies and practice match up to the standards set down in the Safeguarding Children Guidance published by the National Board for Safeguarding Children in the Catholic Church launched in February 2009.
 Priority, at all times, will be given to how policy and practice can be improved and strengthened.
 If policies and/or practices are identified that are concerning, inadequate, or dangerous, they will be addressed through the provision of guidance and support, and through the reporting of these situations to the appropriate statutory authorities, if this has not already happened.
 Similarly, those that are good examples will be highlighted with a view to them being adopted comprehensively across all parts of the Church.
-All cases that relate to alleged or known offenders that are alive will be read and included in the review.
+All cases that relate to alleged or known offenders that are alive will be read and included in the Review.
 In cases where the alleged or known offender is deceased, these will be sampled in an attempt to gather learning from them that will be used to inform the framing of recommendations.